World War II battleground - May 1940

 Most parts of the Water Defence Line had not been challenged yet.
 The soldiers there still felt very confident.
 Surrender came as a shock for them.

 When they stacked up their arms, there were tears and curses.
-And massive destruction of weapons to prevent enemy use, until Dutch command ordered that to stop.
+And massive destruction of weapons to prevent enemy use, until Dutch command commanded that to stop.

 The eastern Enclosure Dam defences are now part of the Casemates Museum.